Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/event-ingestion-integration-guide.md

 **Right Panel**: The *Preview Data Source Setup Page* section provides a preview of what your setup instructions look like for a user.

 1. From the Integration Portal page (**Settings > Developer Portal**), click **Add New Source**.
-2. The Display Name is set in the Connection Information section.
-To change this name, edit your [connection information](#connection-information).
+2. The Display Name is controlled by the Connection Information section.
 3. Enter a subtitle.
 This appears under the title when the user sets up the integration.

     !!!example "Example subtitles"